Born a Vietnamese Refugee in Hong Kong

 I was born in 1982 in Hong Kong.
 My birth mother was a Vietnamese refugee boat-person that fled to Hong Kong after the Vietnam War.
 She was staying in a refugee camp when I was born.
 My birthmother was granted resettlement into the USA.
-She was a single mother who already had a duaghter when I was born.
+She was a single mother who already had a daughter when I was born.
+My birthfather was not in the picture are the time of my birth.
 She felt that she couldn’t go to a new country with a new born baby to top it all off.
-I was in a health centre while the the completion of the relinquishment process took place, facts which have only been verified in 2010 when I got copies of my adoption papers.
+I was in a health centre while the the completion of my relinquishment process took place.
+Some of these things have only been verified in 2010 when I got copies of my adoption papers.

 I was fostered straight after by a British family that were living in HK.
 My foster family gave me a name, Jessica Jade (JJ).
 In 2011 I brilliantly reconnected with my foster family for the first time.
 You can see more of my foster photos and in-depth art project on my sockbunnies.com project website.
 When I was 12 months another British family who were also living in Hong Kong at the time, the Emmett’s, adopted me.
 From that day I was known as Jessica Jane Emmett.
 Funnily, I find out that my dad must have heard the middle name my foster family had given me wrong, it was meant to be “Jade” =P.

 I lived in Hong Kong for sixteen years, and then emigrated to the UK with my family in 1998.
 While living in HK I lived in an expatriate community, English speaking schools & friends etc. so I sadly can’t speak Chinese (maybe one day).
 It was quite surreal when I think about it!